top of page

 A Wondrous Old Rose Garden

-I've been thinking of the Hope Rose as I've become immersed in a lovely place of old roses.
+I've been thinking about our Hope Rose as I've become immersed in a lovely place of old roses.
 They grew on the cosmopolitan Wooded Island, a part of the 1893 Chicago World's Fair.

 In the book I'm closing in on finishing, Mystery Fair, the Wooded Island is the center of secrets at the Chicago World's Fair.
 Christie and Melina must investigate a dangerous mystery— what happened to Melina's vanished father?